-The outside is big and located on a round about in Cherry Hill.
-When you drive by you think it must be good.
+The outside is big and located on a roundabout in Cherry Hill.
+When you drive by you, think it must be good.
 (Another case of judging a restaurant by it’s outside).
-The inside is seperated into several sections with several different rooms and host tables.
+The inside is separated into several sections with several different rooms and host tables.
 It’s honestly a little bit confusing.

-I haven’t decided.
-I was extremely disapointed with the Ponzio’s salad.
+I was disappointed with the Ponzio’s Diner and salad.
 If I am capable of making better food that is saying something (the point of going out to eat is cooking thing you can’t).
 If I go back, I won’t be ordering that salad.